Meditations (written guidance and audio)

 Guidance For Meditating Well

 The first point of meditation is to go into a deep relaxation.
 We are aiming to slow our brainwaves from beta to alpha and then to theta.
 When we access these slower brainwaves, we are calming and quietening the mind and taking our attention off our outside world.
-If we are calming the mind, we are calming the body and vice versa.
+If we are calming the mind, we are calming the body and vice versa – it’s all one interconnected organism.
 We are giving our minds and bodies the opportunity to reset, reharmonise, recover, restore, reenergise, heal, grow, improve.
 Possibly, the Holy Grail of meditating is to achieve gamma frequency brainwaves where the mind and body achieve an extremely high level of coherence – as if having a complete reboot – but this is unlikely to be achieved without much practice, and not required if we learn to gently update and upgrade on a daily basis.

 The second point of meditation is to learn to focus and hold our attention where we choose.
 We quieten the mind and relax the body by staying focused and not being distracted.
 In daily life, we are confronted and bombarded by so many distractions, challenges and tasks.
 The more we can learn to calmly put and hold our attention where we want it to be, the more in control of our own minds and emotions we will be.